yashr775/PasswordGenerator/README.md

 #Password generator app

 This is a minor project that has been created for the better understanding of useCallback and useRef hook .
 It basically helps user to create their random password of length 6 to 100 with choice of either including characters and numbers it also provides a button that directly copies the password to clipboard.
+This project has been created using react and typescript.

 ![passwordgenerator](https://github.com/yashr775/PasswordGenerator/assets/151505210/79d8f069-d143-4aac-91fb-1c4aaa6051b1)